 Whatever the gathering, deviled eggs are always a hit!
 From black tie parties to backyard cookouts, I’ve seen them disappear from the buffet every time.
 These Pimento Cheese Deviled Eggs are no exception.

-Pimento cheese is a southern staple, but I’m admittedly a northerner.
-I grew up near Chicago, went to college in Wisconsin, lived in Cleveland, and now I’m back in Chicago.
+Pimento cheese is a southern staple, but I’m admittedly a northerner (I live in Chicago).
 So while I haven’t lived in the South, I’ve fallen in love with the food while visiting.

 Pimento cheese is obviously the star of these deviled eggs, but since it’s store-bought, choose wisely!
 There are various pimento cheeses of different quality, but Palmetto Cheese is apparently the best.
 It even has a whole article in Southern Living that sings its praises.